 How To Make The Most Of Customer Feedback

-We recently hosted our annual event for training providers, Everest 2019, in our hometown of Lancaster.
-One of our key speakers was Chris Wigglesworth from the training feedback website, Coursecheck, who gave us some fascinating insights into the power of customer feedback, and how best to utilise it to maximum impact.
+In 2019 we hosted our annual event for training providers, Everest , in our hometown of Lancaster.
+One of our key speakers, Chris Wigglesworth, from the training feedback website Coursecheck, gave us some fascinating insights into the power of customer feedback, and how best to utilise it to maximum impact.

 Find out what else you missed at Everest 2019

 Reporting And Analysis

 Chris talked about the four factors you should consider when analysing and reporting on your feedback.